Updated: 25.11.2025

 • The benefits of succession planning

-• Creating an effective succession planning process
+• Creating an effective process

 Cover "Guide to Effective Succession Planning"